 - Currency: Sol (click here for current conversion rates)

-- Visa: 183-day visa on arrival for most American and Western European countries (click here for more info)
+- Visa: 183-day visa waiver for most American and Western European countries (click here for more info)

 - Safety rating: Ranked 80 on the Global Peace Index with a score of 2.02 (USA is ranked 128 with a score of 2.40)